kyma-project/telemetry-manager/docs/contributor/arch/011-kymastatsmetrics.md

 ### Extended MetricPipeline API

 To activate module status metrics as a new input, the MetricPipeline CRD needs a _module list_.
 If the module list is empty, metrics of all active modules are collected.
-As in the following example, users can select the Kyma modules of interest:
+Users can select the Kyma modules of interest.
+In the following example, only the `telemetry` module is selected:

 ```yaml
 apiVersion: telemetry.kyma-project.io/v1alpha1